BentBr/rusty_dev_tool/README.md

 - Testing during CI and have those being a blocking factor
 - Adding support for environments (shelling into remote k8s setups)
 - ~~Adding support for custom commands~~ ✅
+- Sorting of all commands for help menu
 - Adding support for completions on terminals
 - Adding some generic db connection option(s)
 - Adding support for windows... (maybe).
 Dunno what works atm and what not ;)